mulcharv/blogapi/README.md

 This project has the following routes and features:

-* Passport JS strategies to sign up as a user and authenticate a JWT
+* Passport JS strategies to sign up as a user and authenticate a JWT.
-* GET all posts
+* GET all posts.
-* GET a post by post ID
+* GET a post by post ID.
-* GET all posts by a user ID
+* GET all posts by a user ID.
-* GET all comments by a post ID
+* GET all comments by a post ID.
-* GET a specific comment by a post and comment ID
+* GET a specific comment by a post and comment ID.
-* POST a comment under a post via its ID
+* POST a comment under a post via its ID.
-* POST username, password, and password confirmation to sign up
+* POST username, password, and password confirmation to sign up.
-* POST username and password to login
+* POST username and password to login.
-* POST a blog post with title, content, author (user ID), and publish status
+* POST a blog post with title, content, author (user ID), and publish status.
-* PUT new post information by post ID
+* PUT new post information by post ID.
-* PUT new comment information by post and comment ID
+* PUT new comment information by post and comment ID.
-* DELETE post by post ID
+* DELETE post by post ID.
-* DELETE comment by post and comment ID
+* DELETE comment by post and comment ID.
-* Have all PUT, POST, and DELETE routes above authenticated by the JWT passport strategy
+* Have all PUT, POST, and DELETE routes above authenticated by the JWT passport strategy.

 This project uses the Node.js web framework Express to build out the API and its routes.
 It also uses Mongoose to build out data models for comment, post, and user schemas.